HamzaZo/helm-unit/README.md

 ## Overview

-`helm-unit` plugin provides you the ability to run unit-test against your helm chart templates locally without installing anything on your cluster.
+`helm-unit` plugin provides you the ability to run unit-test on your helm chart templates locally without installing anything on your cluster.

 ## Features
 + validate & render chart locally without creating anything on your cluster.
-+ write unit test scenario in YAML file.
++ write unit test scenario in YAML file for every k8s object.
 + support umbrella chart

 ## Roadmap
-+ create `unit-test` directory to load all unit-test files
++ create `unit-test` directory to load automatically all unit-test files.

 ## Prerequisite